halledevlin/halledevlin.github.io/GIAH/giah_4-1.md

      I, the Lord, have spoken!
 	    --Isaiah 1:19-20 (NLT)

+Now I realize, I have some explaining to do.

 I raise my hand and gently drive Prince out of the barn, which has only one door open to the frigid outside.
 Then I shut that door.

 <p class="nofloat"> </p>